jushih/Trimet-Analysis/README.md

 * **delay** - Delay of the vehicle along its schedule recorded in seconds
 * **timestamp** - Time this position was initially recorded

-Below is a summary of findings.
+Below is a summary of findings and recommendations for Portland's rail system.
 The code used to generate the charts are in their respective Jupyter Notebooks.

 ### Delay Time Lapse
 ![Delay Time-Lapse](/images/hour.gif)